TheRealAnonymous008/quartz/content/details/machine learning/fundamenntals/Model Performance.md

   Where $p_i=P(y_i=1\mathcal{D})$ is the prior belief regarding the hypothesis.
 * The **Direct Posterior Probability approach** involves modifying the decision threshold $\tau$.

+# Underfitting
+* **Underfitting** pertains to a phenomenon where a Model cannot capture the underlying patterns within the data.
+* The model is incapable of capturing the complexity of the problem.
+Whether we are training or testing, there is no difference in model performance.
+* More formally, we can use the generalization and training error.

+  If $\text{GG}$ is small and if $\text{TE}$ and $\text{GE}$ themselves are substantially high, the model has underfitted

+# Overfitting
+* **Overfitting** pertains to a phenomenon where the model corresponds too closely or exactly to a particular set of data, and may therefore fail to fit to additional data or predict future observations reliably.
+* In other words, the model cannot generalize well and the model has only learnt on recalling the data rather than recognizing patterns.
+* If $\text{GG}$ is large by a significant amount, then we may have an overfitted model.

+* Overfitting typically necessitates either more training models or regularization techniques.

 # Links
 * [[Machine Learning - A Probabilistic Perspective by Murphy|Murphy Ch.
 5]]
 * [[Dive into Deep Learning by Zhang, Lipton, Li and Smola|Zhang et. al]].